wzhh1995/Titanic-Machine-Learning-from-Disaster/README.md

 Function: The code is used to creat a machine learning model to predict who will suvive.

 ### analysisData.py
-Module: seaborn, pandas and matplotlib.pyplot.
+Module: seaborn, pandas and matplotlib.pyplot.<br>
 Function: Analyzing the relationship between to different features and survived.
 Find out which feature has a big impact on survival.

 ### Pictures